- Minimum GPA: 2.75

 About the Program

-SMCM’s partnership with CIS creates an immersive experience for students to learn beyond the classroom.
+SMCM’s partnership with Arcadia Abroad creates an immersive experience for students to learn beyond the classroom.
 More than simply visiting a landmark or touring the city, students engage with the culture of the place, its people, environment and its traditions.

 Often called “the big university town in a small Italian city,” Perugia’s hilltop location serves as the ideal backdrop for your study.
 Rich in art, architecture, and historical significance, it is internationally recognized as a city of learning.